-- All 4-H members are to wear riding boots while in all rings. - Registered 4-H youth only are allowed to ride their project horse. - No glass containers are allowed on the show grounds. - Dogs must be on a leash at six feet or less and remain behind the parking pole at all 4-H shows. - No Horses under the shade huts. - No gait above a walk is allowed anywhere on the grounds except in show and practice rings. - No bareback riding or riding on any adjacent property is allowed. - No riding double. - No horses allowed on the gravel areas.
+- All 4-H members are to wear riding boots while in all rings. - Registered 4-H youth only are allowed to ride their project horse. - No glass containers are allowed on the show grounds. - Dogs and other pets are permitted in parks only when kept on a leash not over six feet in length and kept under the immediate control of a responsible person and remain behind the parking pole at all 4-H shows.
+They are not permitted in nature and farm areas, on beaches or in buildings.
+The owner will assume full responsibility for all pets.
+Guide dogs and assistance dogs are permitted in all areas. - No horses under the shade huts. - No gait above a walk is allowed anywhere on the grounds except in show and practice rings. - No bareback riding or riding on any adjacent property is allowed. - No riding double. - No horses allowed on the gravel areas.

+Project Horses

-Project Horses One Horse - Two Members - Lights
+One Horse - Two Members - Lights

-- Only one member is allowed to show the same project during a show season except: - When another member of the same family would be prevented from showing unless allowed to show the same project horse. - When the horse is also being used for Lead Line or Walk Trot. - Members from the same 4-H family must show in different classes. - The members must agree to exhibit the horse in a number of classes that will provide optimum safety and health for the animal. - o If both members of the same family should qualify as State Delegates, both will be eligible.
+- Only one member is allowed to show the same project during a show season except: - When another member of the same family would be prevented from showing unless allowed to show the same project horse. - o When the horse is also being used for Lead Line or Walk Trot. - o Members from the same 4-H family must show in different classes. - The members must agree to exhibit the horse in a number of classes that will provide optimum safety and health for the animal. - o If both members of the same family should qualify as State Delegates, both will be eligible.